 Chocolate Hazelnut Cookies

-A simple twist turns classic peanut butter cookies into elegant chocolate-hazelnut cookies — either soft and chewy, or crunchy, depending on how long you bake them.
+A simple twist turns classic peanut butter cookies into elegant chocolate hazelnut cookies.
+Depending on how long you bake them, they can be either soft and chewy or crunchy.

-A simple twist turns classic peanut butter cookies into elegant chocolate-hazelnut cookies — either soft and chewy, or crunchy, depending on how long you bake them.
+A simple twist turns classic peanut butter cookies into elegant chocolate hazelnut cookies.
+Depending on how long you bake them, they can be either soft and chewy or crunchy.

-Preheat the oven to 350°F. Lightly grease (or line with parchment) two baking sheets.
+Preheat the oven to 350°F. Lightly grease two baking sheets, or line with parchment.

 Beat together the shortening, sugars, egg, vanilla, espresso powder, hazelnut flavor, cocoa powder, baking soda, salt, and chocolate-hazelnut spread until smooth.